 Contact your industry and business information source, staffed by ELFA's research and industry services team.

 Please visit the membership information page to learn about the value of your ELFA membership.

 You may create your individual profile by following these instructions.

-ELFA Membership dues are due by December 31, 2016.
-There isn't a penalty for late payment; however, the full amount is due for the membership year.
+ELFA Membership dues are due by December 31, 2022.
+There is not a penalty for late payment; however, the full amount is due for the membership year.
 Subsequently all member benefits are suspended until membership dues are paid in full or a payment plan has been established.